dvingerh/tb-vol-scroll/README.md

 [![Run on Repl.it](https://repl.it/badge/github/dvingerh/TbVolScroll)](https://repl.it/github/dvingerh/TbVolScroll)
-## tb-vol-scroll 3.9
+## tb-vol-scroll 4.0

-Simple utility to enable volume control when your mouse cursor is positioned above the taskbar, among a few other options.
+Simple and customizable utility to enable audio control by scrolling inside the taskbar.

-The volume bar will follow the cursor when it's moved around and display the current volume when scrolling up or down.

 ### Functionality